Skip to Main Content

 Computer access to the Internet is available throughout the library.
 Computers for students are available for word processing, email, and CALI exercises.
 The student lounge houses an email bar for quick access from the classrooms.

-Full access to Westlaw and Lexis computers is restricted to those users who have their own password.
-Incoming students are all assigned a password during the first few weeks of classes.
-Selected Westlaw and Lexis databases are available from our library for non-law school patrons from our reference computers.
-To access these databases, select the Legal Databases link along the top of our home page.
+Full access to Westlaw and Lexis is restricted to those users who have their own password.
+Incoming students are all assigned passwords during the first few weeks of classes.
+Westlaw Campus Research is available from our library for non-law school patrons from our reference computers.
+For access, select the Databases link.

-Printing in the reference area is limited to five pages at a time.
-Student printers are available in the copy room and in the PLC Computer lab.
+Student printers are available in the student lounge and in the PLC Computer lab.
 Printing on these computers is charged to university student accounts.
+Public patrons are asked to speak with a librarian for printing assistance.

-A Copy machine is available across from the circulation desk.
-It takes cash only.
+A Copy machine is available in the reference room.
+It accepts nickels, dimes, and quarters.
 Copies are $.10 each.

 Interlibrary loan services are restricted to law school faculty, staff and students.
 However, books from our circulating collection can be mailed directly to your office upon request.
 Charges are $5.00/volume.